broadinstitute/cellpainting-gallery/folder_structure.md

 ### `embeddings` folder structure:

-The structure here is very similar to `analysis`
+The structure here is somehwat similar to `analysis`

 ```
 └── embeddings